balxor/brain/london-has-fallen-en.md

 Status loss adds pressure.
 Members who previously felt proud using the guild name can feel that their reputation is declining too.
 The situation becomes heavier if the opponent actively uses taunts, flexing, or victory screenshots.

 A study on toxic behavior in team-based competitive games shows that negative communication can appear at large scale in online competitive environments.[7]
-In a guild context, toxic behavior accelerates conflict because messages spread through game chat, Discord, livestream, and community groups.
+In a guild context, toxic behavior accelerates conflict because messages spread through game chat, Discord, livestream and community groups.

 A large guild without communication control will lose direction more easily.
 One screenshot can trigger internal debate.
 One officer comment can create different interpretations.
 One member moving to another guild can be read as a larger problem sign.

 ## 8. Member Loyalty Needs a Winning Prospect

 Loyal members can stay during a losing phase if the guild still has a realistic plan.
-They stay more easily when there is role distribution, rebuild targets, clear communication, and reasonable evaluation.
+They stay more easily when there is role distribution, rebuild targets, clear communication and reasonable evaluation.

 Factors that help a guild survive: